 Will need to be taken apart for deep cleaning, regularly

-Another popular manual grinder is the ceramic coffee mill from Hario.
+Another popular hand grinder is the ceramic coffee mill from Hario.
 Being made entirely of ceramic and glass, this is a more expensive variant of the manual coffee grinder but comes with some great benefits such as an ergonomic crank handle that won’t give you cramp as you work your beans through the system.

 It also has the added advantage of being completely dishwasher-safe and being surprisingly small.
 This makes it perfect for solo travelers who aren’t quite ready to leave their love of coffee behind on their adventures.